 “The whole idea of biohacking is that people feel entitled, they feel the ability to just follow their curiosity – where it should go – and really get to the bottom of something they want to understand,” said Ron Shigeta, CSO of the accelerator Indie BIO.

-Biohacking labs are set up in garages or other non-traditional venues like disused warehouses, and they are supplied with second-hand equipment bought on online stores.
-Within these unconventional laboratories, citizens interested in science can perform experiments to find the answer to a scientific question and learn by doing.
+Biohacking labs, also called hackerspaces or hacklabs, are often set up in garages or warehouses, with second-hand equipment bought online.
+Within these unconventional laboratories, anyone interested in science can perform experiments and learn by doing.

 The biohacking movement and its attempt to democratize science could have a revolutionary effect on the world of research.
 Yet today, more than a decade after the first attempts, it is difficult to tell whether DIY biology is actually capable of “taking the industry by storm” or if it will remain just a way for enthusiasts to tinker with proteins and DNA in their spare time.
 At the very least, if hacklabs are successfully bringing science to citizens and educating them, so the democratization of science is happening for real.

 Filippo Guizzetti is a biotechnologist turned into a science communicator.
 Musician, cinema and analogic photography enthusiast.
 Passionate about digging into the human and artistic side of science.
 Read more by him on his website.